lihkin213/dns-svcs/faq.md

 ## How do I update my Virtual Server Instance to use Private DNS for Name resolution?
 {: faq}

 This is operating system specific.
-For example, on some Linux distributions the /etc/resolv.conf file contains the IP address of the DNS resolver.
-This file should be updated with IP address of the Private DNS Name Servers, **`161.26.0.7`** and **`161.26.0.8`**.
-The configuration could also be updated through Cloud Init, where supported.
+For example, on some Linux distributions the `/etc/resolv.conf` file contains the IP address of the DNS resolver.
+This file should be updated with the IP address of the Private DNS Name Servers, `161.26.0.7` and `161.26.0.8`.
+The configuration can also be updated through Cloud Init, where supported.
 Consult your operating system manuals for instructions on how to update DNS resolvers.
-See [Detailed steps](/docs/dns-svcs?topic=dns-svcs-managing-dns-zones-api#updating-dns-resolver) on updating configuration to use Private DNS Resolvers, for different distros.
+See [Detailed steps](/docs/dns-svcs?topic=dns-svcs-updating-dns-resolver) to learn how to update configuration to use Private DNS Resolvers, for different distros.

 ## When creating a DNS zone, what is the purpose of the 'Label' field?
 {: faq}